Party of Ivan Pernar

 Party of Ivan Pernar (Croatian: Stranka Ivana Pernara or SIP) is a political party in Croatia, formed on 7 July 2019 by former members of the political party Human Shield.
 It is named after its leader, Ivan Pernar.

-Foundation
+History

 Pernar was elected as the party's President during the party's inaugural conference in the village of Kašina by receiving 148 votes from party delegates.
 Branimir Bunjac received 57 votes and was elected as the party's Vice President.

 During the conference, eight different names were proposed for the party, which chose to name itself after its leader with a three-quarters supermajority.

 Prior to 9 October 2019, the party was organized by General-secretary Ivan Despetović, who subsequently left the party as he felt it had strayed away from his roots and into what he described as "cheap populism".

+In 22 May 2025, the party officially went bankrupt and is set to be removed from the official Register of Political Parties.

 Ideology

 Economics and tax

 SIP has declared itself to be in opposition to the privatization and concession of resources and enterprises it deems to be of public importance.
 It also declared that it seeks a reduction in value-added tax (VAT) and opposes property taxes.
 It opposes the introduction of the Euro as Croatia's currency.